sahityavarma/Project-RedHat/README.md

 1)Train our Model : Decision tree pkl file

-2)Create Webapp using Flask
+2)Create Webapp using Flask and reate a requirements.txt

 3)Commit the code in Github and also create a Procfile

 4)Create an account in Heroku(PAAS)

-5)Link the Github( to Heroku
+5)Link the Github( to Heroku)

-6)Deploy the Model
+6)Deploy the Model on heroku (PAAS)

 7)Web App is ready